 This process is performed without a middle-man.
 The staking rewards that are distributed to the participants for their effort in creating new blocks are based on the number of coins pledged.
 Staking participants that delegate larger amounts have a higher chance of being chosen as the next block validator.

 Each blockchain will typically assign a minimum of tokens that need to be staked to become a validator and create a node.
-Some staking processes are more straightforward than others, as they can be staked either on one's wallet or by joining a "staking pool" using a cryptocurrency trading platform.
-In contrast, staking coins such as Ethereum 2.0 and Chainlink require users to create a node to become network validators, with the former requiring a minimum of 32 ETH to operate a full node.
+Some staking processes are more straightforward than others, as they can be staked either on one's wallet or by joining a staking pool using a cryptocurrency trading platform.
+In contrast, staking Ethereum 2.0 and Chainlink require users to create a node to become network validators, with the former requiring a minimum of 32 ETH to operate a full node.

 The best coins for staking use the Proof-of-Stake network consensus to validate network transactions and earn staking rewards.
 These coins offer reasonable staking rewards and are long-term projects with continuous development.
 Examples of good coins to stake include: